eghamat24/database-repository/Readme.md

 # Database Repository / PHP Repository / Laravel Repository

 ## Installation
-Use following command to add this package to composer development requirement.
+Use the following command to add this package to the composer development requirement.
 ```bash
 composer require nanvaie/database-repository --dev
 ```

 ### Setup Laravel Repository
-Then run following command in console to publish necessary assets in your project directory.
+Then run the following command in the console to publish the necessary assets in your project directory.
 ```bash
 php artisan vendor:publish --tag=database-repository-config
 ```

 ### Setup Lumen Repository
-Navigate to `app.php` in `bootstrap` folder and add following line after service providers registrations:
+Navigate to `app.php` in `bootstrap` folder and add the following line after service providers registrations:
 ```php
 // snip
 if ($app->environment('local', 'testing')) {